Gianluca Mancini: Roma

-On 17 July 2019, Mancini joined Roma on loan with a conditional obligation to buy for €13 million plus bonuses and a 10 per cent sell on fee.
+On 17 July 2019, Mancini joined Roma on loan with a conditional obligation to buy for €13 million plus bonuses and a 10% sell on fee.

 Mancini scored an own goal in the 2023 Europa League final against Sevilla, which Sevilla ultimately won on penalties.
 This made him the first player to score in a European final against a team managed by José Mourinho since Henrik Larsson in the 2003 UEFA Cup final.

 International career

 On 1 September 2017, Mancini made his international debut with the Italy U21 team in a 3–0 friendly loss against Spain.

-On 15 March 2019, Gianluca Mancini received a call up from Roberto Mancini for Italy's UEFA Euro 2020 qualifying matches against Finland and Liechtenstein.
+On 15 March 2019, Gianluca Mancini received a call-up from Roberto Mancini for Italy's UEFA Euro 2020 qualifying matches against Finland and Liechtenstein.
 On 26 March, he made his senior international debut in a 6–0 home win over Liechtenstein.

 He took part in the 2019 UEFA European Under-21 Championship.